Thomas Jefferson Sawyer: Career

 He then prepared for a ministerial career and, in 1830, took charge of what would become the Orchard Street Universalist Church, a small congregation then located on Grand Street in New York City.
 He married there Caroline M. Fisher, and they had three children that reached adulthood.

 In 1831 he became editor of the Christian Messenger.
 In 1832, he and his parishioners leased a former Dutch Reformed Society building on Orchard Street, and he preached there until 1845, when he resigned to become Principal of the Clinton Liberal Institute in Clinton, Oneida County, New York.
 He remained there until 1852.
-He was instrumental in organizing the Universalist Historical Society, whose Secretary and Librarian he remained in 1896.
+Among his students there was Charles H. Leonard, who became an influential Unitarian minister and educator.
+Sawyer was instrumental in organizing the Universalist Historical Society, whose Secretary and Librarian he remained in 1896.

 In taking charge of the Institute at Clinton, Mr. Sawyer also became minister of Clinton's Universalist church.
 In 1847 he issued the call for the convention held in New York City, the outcome of which was the founding of Tufts College, Canton Theological School, and St. Lawrence University.
 Mr. Sawyer was president of the first board of trustees of each of these.
 He was offered the Presidency of Tufts College but declined it in a dispute over salary.

 In 1852 he returned to his pastorate in New York City, where he remained until 1861.
 After two years in Clinton, he returned to New York as Editor of the Christian Ambassador.
 He held this position for three years, then spent three years on a farm in Carteret, New Jersey.

 When Tufts Divinity School opened in 1869, he was called to take charge of it as Pacard Professor of Theology, its first professor.
 In 1882 he was formally made Dean.
 In 1884 his impaired eyesight made him withdraw from active teaching.
 In 1892 he was made Emeritus.
-He died on July 24, 1899.
+He was succeeded in that office by his former student, Leonard.
+Sawyer died on July 24, 1899.